Program overview

 Graduates of the Master of Public Health program can pursue a variety of career paths in Canada, including:

-• Epidemiologist: Studies the distribution and determinants of health-related states in populations to inform public health policies.
+- Epidemiologist: Studies the distribution and determinants of health-related states in populations, contributing to public health policy and practice.

-• Health Policy Analyst: Analyzes and evaluates health policies to improve public health outcomes and inform decision-makers.
+- Health Policy Analyst: Analyzes and evaluates health policies, providing recommendations to improve public health outcomes.

-• Community Health Coordinator: Works with communities to assess health needs and develop programs that address those needs.
+- Community Health Coordinator: Works with communities to assess health needs and develop programs that address public health issues.

-• Research Scientist: Conducts research on public health issues, contributing to the body of knowledge that informs health practices and policies.
+- Research Scientist: Conducts research on public health topics, contributing to the body of knowledge that informs health practices and policies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.